 Love the Lord your God with all your heart, with all your soul, with all your mind, and with all your strength.
 The second is, Love your neighbor as yourself.
 There is no other command greater than these.
 Mark 12:30

 I am an occupational therapist by trade.
 As a practitioner in this often misunderstood profession (no, I’m not going to help you get a job) I recognize that each individual is more than just a body, or a mind, or a soul, but an integration of all three components.
 It is a holistic discipline in which an occupational therapist develops a plan of care while taking into consideration the complete person (body, mind, and soul,) in order to promote engagement in necessary or valued daily activities.
-Apologetics is a branch of theology that uses reasoned arguments to address doubt and remove barriers to unbelief.
+Apologetics is a branch of theology that uses reasoned arguments to address doubt and remove barriers to belief.
 Many people view this discipline as having a singular focus on the mind; however, I have experienced a more holistic impact on my own spiritual journey.
 Perhaps I am drawn to apologetics because I recognize that it is a discipline like occupational therapy that integrates the heart, soul, mind, and body for one ultimate purpose…glorifying God.

 I began studying apologetics about two and a half years ago after I attended a breakout session led by Mary Jo Sharp at the annual Lifeway Women’s Leadership Forum.
 When I returned home, I became burdened for the students I saw leaving the church in droves after graduation.
 Researchers in what is called the “youth exodus” report that up to seventy percent of students raised in the church leave their faith behind when they leave home.
 Among the reasons given are that they had doubts about their faith and did not feel that their questions were welcomed or adequately addressed.
 So I laid some groundwork in apologetics by reading works by well known apologists and theologians C.S.
 Lewis, A.W.
 Tozer, J.P.
 Moreland, William Lane Craig, and others.
 I facilitated a couple of home study groups for college students, but had not really started putting the ideas found within the books into practice in a personal way.
 I discovered there’s a profound difference between knowing something and making it very practical in your own life.